AustinCodingAcademy/react-redux-actions-practice/README.md

 ### Containers
-  * We need to leave the components alone and create containers
+  * We need to leave the components alone and create containers - DONE
-  * In the container folder, create a container file for each component i.e. SpecialTextContainer.js
+  * In the container folder, create a container file for each component i.e. - DONE  SpecialTextContainer.js
-  * Import the appropriate component into the container file
+  * Import the appropriate component into the container file - DONE
   * This is where the connect function and the actions should be imported
   * This is where mapStateToProps and mapDispatchToProps should be
   * This is where you should do the connecting